Exotic Multiplications on Periodic Complex Bordism: Preliminaries

-The map $\alpha$ is defined to be the composite of the Thom isomorphism with the multiplication on $MU$.
+where the vertical maps are induced by direct sum of vector spaces and $i_n:BU \to BU\times \Z$ denotes the inclusion of the component corresponding to complex vector spaces of virtual dimension $n$.
 The dashed composite, which we have named $\tilde{P}^2_{MU}(t)$, was computed by Quillen \cite{Quillen} (see also \cite[Theorem 7.12]{Rudyak} and \cite[Lemma 2.5.6]{Eric}) to be $t(t+_{MU}z)$.
-It therefore suffices to show that the bottom right square commutes.

-To show this, we realize the square as the Thomification of another square.
-For $n\in \Z$, let $i_n: BU \to BU\times \Z$ be the inclusion of the component corresponding to virtual dimension $n$ complex vector spaces.
-We have a commutative square

-where the vertical maps are induced by direct sum of vector spaces.
-Applying Thom spectra to this diagram, we obtain the desired square. \end{proof}
+Since the upper long composite is the definition of the total power operation on $ut \in MUP^0(\mathbb{C}P^{\infty})$, the result follows.